PCL ReconstructionDr Rewat Laxman

 When is PCL Reconstruction Recommended?

-A PCL reconstruction may be recommended in case of:
+PCL reconstruction may be recommended in cases of:

 • Athletes who wish to return to sports